 Frequently Asked Questions

-US $75 processing fee to request each individual Birth, Marriage, Death and Certificate of Citizenship Records.
-Additional copies are $5 each for the 1st and 2nd, and then $15 each for the 3rd copy or more.
+US $90 processing fee to request each individual Birth, Marriage, Death, Certificate Positive/Negative and Certificate of Citizenship Records.
+Additional copies are $10 each.
 REMEMBER: The Italian Consulate will not return the Italian documents you submit with your application.
 You can buy one or more additional copies if more than one family member is applying with you or to keep as an heirloom.

-US $150 processing fee to request an individual Military Record.
-Additional copies are $50 each.
+US $200 processing fee to request an individual Military Record.

 US $100 down payment to request a Historical State of the Family Record (Stato di Famiglia Storico).
 Even though there is no standard procedure, some Town offices can charge up to an amount that can reach $15 to $20 per name listed in the document.
 If a family was composed on average of 10 names or more, it would cost you approximately: $150 to $200 additional processing fee per document.
 PLEASE NOTE:State of the Family Records started to be recorded before the 1900s in the North of Italy but only after 1930 in the South of Italy.
 This is because the office in charge of issuing such documents called Anagrafe was created after 1930; by then your Ancestors may have migrated away and no information is available on their family.For more information on our Research Options please visit our Research Section.